 Authentic Emiratis cuisine

 There are not so many restaurants with Emiratis cuisine, however, if you want to try the local food, you should visit Al Fanar restaurant.
 It is a restaurant and cafe that act as a small museum at the same time.
-You will not only try the local Emiratis food, but you will also learn something about Emiratis culture and history.
+You will not only try the local Emirati food but also learn something about Emirati culture and history.
 They do serve breakfast, lunch, and dinner.
 Possible to order online as well.

 Locations- Dubai Festival City, Al Barsha, Al Seef